 Before submitting an application to join via one of the links below, please first discuss with your Membership Services Representative to confirm the appropriate type of membership.
 Also, please check with your club administrator(s) to determine whether an account for your club or team already exists in US Club Soccer’s registration platform.
 If your team is part of a US Club Soccer member club, a US Club Soccer account has already been established.
 In this case, your club administrator(s) should provide you with access to the registration platform or coordinate your team’s registration.
 If you are unsure who that is, or whether your club has an established US Club Soccer account, please contact your Membership Services Representative.

 Any soccer club conducting programs for teams in at least three age groups is eligible to become a member of US Club Soccer, and must register a minimum of three teams on an annual basis.
 This category is available for youth and adults.
-A $1,000 non-refundable deposit is required to be paid via credit card when submitting the application.

 Youth or adult teams that are not part of a club, or whose club is not a member of US Club Soccer, may also join through a league that has been sanctioned by US Club Soccer.
 In this case, only the teams that participate in the league are registered with US Club Soccer, even if that is just one team.